Embracing Age, Madness and Misanthropy.

-Of MADNESS, the opposite of sanity, I’ve lingered around the edges of it since I was a teen, suffering what I call seasonal and metabolic depression, hospitalized for two weeks in my late 20’s, and wrestling with it for the rest of my time.
-I believe that to be human is to be aware, and therefore, to be mad.
+Of MADNESS, the opposite of sanity (whatever that is), I’ve lingered around the edges of it since I was a teen, suffering what I call seasonal and metabolic depression, hospitalized for two weeks in my late 20’s, and wrestling with it for the rest of my time.
+I believe that to be human is to be aware, unable to understand what that awareness means, and therefore, to be mad.

 On MISANTHROPY: There are many definitions of it, starting with the Greeks, but most commonly it means to despise mankind, like Moliere's Misanthrope, Alceste, because it simply does not live up to your moral expectations.
 I experience it as a hatred of crowds, of noise, of group think and group ideologies that push you to act and feel as they do.
 And I love spending time alone.
 Here is a quote on misanthropy from Wikipedia: “It should be added that misanthropy does not necessarily equate with an inhumane attitude towards humanity.
 Schopenhauer concluded, in fact, that ethical treatment of others was the best attitude, for we are all fellow sufferers and all part of the same will-to-live.”
 I embrace misanthropy on that basis.

 Seven memoir pieces are published below.
 Links to each separate story will be coming soon.
 Meanwhile, the seven stories can be found by scrolling down, one after the other.